 On Oct, 23 2020

 Selecting the right workforce management (WFM) tool isn’t always easy.
 There are several distinctly different options available and evaluating vendors can be overwhelming.
 Fear not!
-Here’s a breakdown of why contact centers choose a specific workforce management tool over the rest.
+Here’s a breakdown of the criteria for workforce management software selection and why contact centers choose a specific workforce management tool over the rest.

 1) Industry specialization – Choosing a WFM solution that matches your industry is essential.
 If you’re a contact center, you don’t want to make the mistake of choosing a labor management solution that can track hours but has other features you will ignore.
 Listing sites can mis-categorize software, so always ask a vendor if their software is built specifically for your industry.
 Double check to ensure a tool is easy to use and has the features your industry requires.